rage/programming-23/data/part-3/4-defining-functions.md

 ## Function arguments

 Functions often take one or more _arguments_, which may affect what the function does.
-For example, the built-in Python functions `print` and `input` take the text that is displayed as an argument:
+For example, the built-in Python functions `print` and `input` take as argument(s) the text that is displayed as an argument:

 ```python
 print("Hi!")                           # argument is the string "Hi!"